A list of the top 10 things to do in Mongolia with reasons by Nomadic Trails Mongolia.

 1. Watch Horse Racing at a Naadam Festival

 The whole country enjoys and celebrates the biggest local Festival of July, Naadam.
-Strong, big, and tough wrestlers’ action on the field, precision archery shooting competitions, horse racing competitions are all rewarding experiences that you can get while attending Naadam.
-Especially the horse race, with so many steeds and horsemen around you, cheerful kid jockeys’ the nomads biggest gathering in the whole country.
+Strong, big, and tough wrestlers’ action on the field, precision archery shooting, and horse racing competitions are all rewarding experiences that you can get while attending Naadam.
+Above all the horse race, with so many steeds, cheerful kid jockeys’ and horsemen around you.
+It is the nomads’ biggest gathering in the whole country.

 While watching the Naadam Festival in the countryside and not in the big city, you will feel as if you are one of the locals already and feel the joy of the Naadam Festival to the fullest!

-Visit the Naadam Festival organized in July 11-13 on our “Naadam Festival Tour“.
+Visit the Naadam Festival organized on July 11-13 on our “Naadam Festival Tour“.

 2. Ride a Mongolian Horse

 Now that you have watched a horse race, why don’t you experience horse riding by riding a Mongolian small horse yourself?

 Without riding a horse here in Mongolia a trip simply is not fully complete.
 These small almost pony size horses are very strong and trusty companions.
 Remember horses here are mostly semi-wild ones that freely walk and feed around their pastures, which is all the nature in Mongolia.

 Feel the joy of riding Mongolian horses, especially in the steppe and the secluded Taiga!

 Find more about our adventure-filled “Horse Riding Tour” here.